SAP-archive/teched2020-DEV164/exercises/ex4/README.md

     noDataText="{i18n>noSensorDataText}">
 ````

-3. Now, you've to add the newly introduced i18n-key also to your `i18n.properties` files which is located under `SensorManager/webapp/i18n/` and by the way lets also give your name a better title.
+3. Add the newly introduced i18n key also to your `i18n.properties` file, which is located under `SensorManager/webapp/i18n/`, and by the way, let's also pick a better title.

 ***SensorManager/webapp/i18n/i18n.properties***